-Access through the Courts
+Access through the courts

 Refusal of access because document is available through other means

 Section 53 of the RTI Act allows an agency to refuse access if the applicant can reasonably access the documents under another Act or another arrangement made by an agency.
-Generally, an applicant being involved in a Court process which may allow them to acquire information will not be sufficient to satisfy section 53.
+An applicant’s involvement in a court matter which may allow them to acquire information through a process such as a subpoena will not generally be sufficient to satisfy section 53.

-When can an agency refuse access?
+When can an agency refuse access under section 53?

-An agency can only refuse access to a document on the basis that full access is available under the alternative access option ; in some cases the court process will only allow access to parts of the document, for example sensitive information relating to a victim in a sexual assault case may be removed.
+Access under a court process is not guaranteed.
+It is subject to its own rules, generally requires the approval or authority of a judicial officer, and the documents may be provided to the court; the applicant may not be given copies.
+In some cases the court process will only allow access to parts of the document; for example, sensitive information relating to a victim in a sexual assault case may be removed.

 What a person is able to access through a court process will depend on the circumstances of the proceeding and the applicant’s role in it.
 For this reason, it is not possible to have a policy in place that states all requests made by an applicant involved in a court process may be refused.